• Skip to main content

 Southern Hush Puppies Recipe

-These classic southern hush puppies are made with sweetened cornmeal batter, diced sweet onions, and the perfect amount of seasoning and spices.
-These hush puppies are crispy and golden brown on the outside and soft and fluffy on the inside and will become a new family favorite!
+These classic southern hush puppies are made with slightly sweetened cornmeal batter, diced sweet onions, and the perfect amount of seasoning and spices.
+Crispy and golden brown on the outside and soft and fluffy on the inside, these hush puppies will become a new family favorite!

 Print Recipe Pin Recipe